An Enemy of the People: Adaptations

 A version was produced for Australian television in 1958.

 The 1972 Greek film O ehthros tou laou (An Enemy of the People) is an adaptation of the play, taking place in Greece during the mid-1930s.

+A BBC adaptation of EOTP was made in 1977 and aired in February 1980.
+Set in contemporary small-town Scotland, it can be found on BBC iplayer.

 The play was the indirect inspiration for the blockbuster movie Jaws.

 Satyajit Ray's 1989 film Ganashatru was based on this play.
 In 1990, PBS produced the play for their show American Playhouse, starring William Anton and John Glover.

 In 2000 an adaptation of the play called Paragon Springs written by Steven Dietz premiered at Milwaukee Repertory theatre in Milwaukee Wisconsin, U.S.A.
 The play is set in "a small town in the American Midwest" in 1926.

 An Enemy of the People (with the subtitle The strongest one is the one who stands alone), a Norwegian film released in 2004 and directed by Erik Skjoldbjærg, is an adaptation of Ibsen's play.

 In 2007 Ouriel Zohar's troupe Compagnie Ouriel Zohar performed an adaptation for two actors only of An Enemy of the People, performed first in Paris, then Fréjus, Besançon (2008), Liège, Minsk, Valleyfield (Canada, 2009), and Porto Heli (Greece, 2010).

 In early 2013, a stage adaptation entitled "عدو الشعب" (Arabic: Enemy of the people or A Public Enemy) was organized and directed by Nora Amin (who played Doctor Stockmann's wife, with Tarek El-Dewiri as Doctor Stockmann) in Cairo.
 It was translated into colloquial Arabic and featured a rock-themed soundtrack played live on-set.
 Jointly sponsored by the Norwegian Embassy in Cairo and the Ibsen Studies Center in Norway, it received various positive reviews at a time when Egypt was plunged into deep political turmoil.